Compare our best fixed rate bonds

 What is a fixed rate bond?

-A fixed-rate bond, sometimes known as a savings bond or a fixed rate savings account, is a type of savings account that holds your money for a set period of time, known as the term.
-You're paid a fixed interest rate on the amount you have in the bond for the duration of the term.
+A fixed rate bond is a type of savings account that holds your money for a set period of time, known as the term.
+You're then paid a fixed interest rate on the amount you have in the bond for the duration of the term.

 Fixed rate bonds usually pay a higher interest rate compared with savings accounts that give you easier access to your money.
-So you won't be able to take cash out or add more money during the fixed term.
+This is because you won't be able to take cash out or add more money during the fixed term.

-This is why a fixed rate bond is a good option for those who already have a lump sum of money, but will only need the money in the next one to three years, though you can get five year fixed rate bonds as well.
+A fixed rate bond is a good option for those who already have a lump sum of money, but will only need to access the money in the next few years.

 How do fixed rate bonds work?